vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It's possible to use the Vipps eCom API for several different types of payments.

 Let's say you run a bookstore.
-You can then Vipps eCom API in different ways:
+You can then use Vipps eCom API in several different ways, such as:

 1. A webshop that sells physical books:
    Vipps eCom API with "reserve capture", since you can not capture the payment before the book is shipped.